joelhawksley/identity/components/slides.md

 ---

+[.quote: alignment(left)]

-> "Rails is not only a great choice when you want to build a full-stack application that uses server-side rendering of HTML templates, but also a great companion for the new crop of client-side JavaScript or native applications that just needs the backend to speak JSON."
+> Rails is not only a great choice when you want to build a full-stack application that uses server-side rendering of HTML templates, but also a great companion for the new crop of client-side JavaScript or native applications that just needs the backend to speak JSON.
 -- DHH

 ^
 DHH said in the announcement of Rails 5

 ---

+[.header: alignment(left)]

 # [fit] 2004 **ERB 1.0**
 # [fit] 2005 **Rails 1.0**